calmm-js/documentation/composition.md

   <input type="text" onChange={e => output.set(e.target.value)}/>
 ```

-and we wish to create composition of such components and route the outputs of
+and we wish to create compositions of such components and route the outputs of
 some components to the inputs other components:

 ```jsx